Discourse-Aware Graph Networks for Textual Logical Reasoning: Experiment

 \subsection{Implementation Details}

-\textbf{Logic graph construction. } For multiple-choice QA (ReClor and LogiQA), each question contains a passage, a question, and several candidate options.
+\textbf{Logic Graph Construction. } For multiple-choice QA (ReClor and LogiQA), each question contains a passage, a question, and several candidate options.
 Similarly, each sample contains a dialogue context and multiple candidate responses in the dialogue reasoning dataset.
 Therefore, considering the different contexts of the candidates, we construct logic graphs for each candidate by pairing every candidate with the passage and the question.

-\textbf{Graph reasoning. } We set the maximum length of the input token sequence to 256.
-The graph layer number is set to 2.
-The encoder we use is the RoBERTa-Large model \cite{liu2019roberta} with 24 hidden layers whose hidden size is 1,024.
-For multiple-choice QA, the input format is ``\texttt{<s> passage </s> question || option </s>}'', where \texttt{<s>} and \texttt{</s>} are the special tokens for RoBERTa \cite{liu2019roberta} model, and \texttt{||} denotes concatenation, following previous works \cite{yu2020reclor,liu2020logiqa}.
-For dialogue reasoning, the input format is ``\texttt{<s> dialogue </s> response}'' following \cite{cui2020mutual}.
-The hidden sizes in GRU and perceptron are also set to 1,024.
-All model features are updated with Adam \cite{kingma2014adam}.
-The learning rate for the graph reasoning module is $1\times 10^{-5}$, for the feature fusion module is $5\times10^{-6}$, and for fine-tuning the encoder is $5\times10^{-6}$, with 4,000 warmup steps.
+\textbf{Graph Reasoning. } For ReClor and LogiQA, we set the maximum length of the input token sequence to 256.
+The input format is ``\texttt{<s> passage </s> question || option </s>}'', where \texttt{<s>} and \texttt{</s>} are the special tokens for RoBERTa \cite{liu2019roberta} model, and \texttt{||} denotes concatenation, following previous works \cite{yu2020reclor,liu2020logiqa}.
+And the number of stacked GNN layers is 2 for ReClor and 3 for LogiQA.
+The model is optimized with AdamW \cite{DBLP:conf/iclr/LoshchilovH19} with the learning rates 1e-5 for graph reasoning and 5e-6 for parameters.
+The epsilon is set to 1e-6.
+A linear scheduler is used and the warmup steps are set to 4,000.

+For MuTual, the maximum input length is set to 320.
+For the dialogue context sequence, we insert a separator token (``\texttt{</s>}'' for RoBERTa and ``\texttt{[SEP]}'' for ELECTRA) between each adjacent utterance pair, following \cite{Liu_Zhang_Zhao_Zhou_Zhou_2021}.
+And the GNN iteration step is 1.
+The model is optimized with AdamW \cite{DBLP:conf/iclr/LoshchilovH19} with a learning rate of 4e-6 and an epsilon of 1e-8.
+A linear scheduler is used and the warmup proportion is set to 1\%.

+For all datasets, {the edge reasoning is performed in 2 hops.
+The edge-extraction threshold is set to 0.25.
+The edge repetition $d$ is set to 2. } The hidden sizes in GRU and perceptron are also set to 1,024.
 The weight decay is set to 0.01 for all.
 The overall dropout rate is 10\%.
 The model is trained for 30 epochs with a batch size of 16 on one Nvidia Tesla V100 GPU.